Data-Analyst-AI/analisis_de_ventas_de_videojuegos/README.md

+# 🎮 Video Game Sales Analysis – Ice Games Project

+### 📌 Project Description
+This project simulates the analysis of historical video game sales for the online store Ice.
+Its goal is to identify patterns that can help forecast the commercial success of new titles and support the planning of effective advertising campaigns.

+The analysis is based on an open dataset containing information on game titles, platforms, genres, user and expert ratings, ESRB classification, and regional sales.
+The focus is on the year 2016 as a reference point for building marketing strategies targeted at 2017.

+---

-# 🎮 Análisis de Ventas de Videojuegos – Proyecto Ice Games
+Análisis de Ventas de Videojuegos – Proyecto Ice Games

-##  Descripción del Proyecto
+Descripción del Proyecto

 Este proyecto simula el análisis de ventas históricas de videojuegos para la tienda online **Ice**, con el objetivo de identificar patrones que permiten pronosticar el éxito comercial de nuevos títulos y planificar campañas publicitarias efectivas.